-The Company has no material contract assets or contract liabilities as of March 31, 2024.
+The Company has no material contract assets or contract liabilities as of March 31, 2024 June 30, 2024.

 The Company recognizes an asset for the incremental costs of obtaining a contract with a customer if the benefits of those costs are expected to be realized for a period greater than one year.
-Total capitalized costs to obtain a contract were \$ and \$ as of March 31, 2024 and December 31, 2023, respectively.
-These amounts are recorded in Other non-current assets in the consolidated condensed balance sheets and are being amortized into Product revenues in the consolidated condensed statements of income over the expected production life of the applicable program.
+Total capitalized costs to obtain a contract were \$10,945 \$11,007 and \$7,305 as of March 31, 2024 June 30, 2024 and December 31, 2023, respectively.
+These amounts are recorded in Other other non-current assets in the consolidated condensed balance sheets and are being amortized into Product product revenues in the consolidated condensed statements of income (loss) over the expected production life of the applicable program.